 WallsListed as you Face Soul Asylum Left to Right

 Soul Asylum is actually now (2007) owned by the Teck Cominco Mining Company out of Spokane, WA.
 Our local climbing coalition (Southern Utah Climbers Coalition) negotiates with Teck Cominco to keep the area open to climbers.
 Access is granted to climbers as of May, 2007.
 Much of the surrounding area is still BLM lands.
 The BLM manages nearly 22.9 million acres of public lands in Utah, representing about 42 percent of the state.
 The regulations regarding most BLM land are fairly wide open compared to State and Federal parks.
 Unlike most of the rock back in the St. George area, the limestone of Utah Hills is quite solid.
 The main difference is the effect of rain.
 I would not hesitate to climb at Utah Hills after a rain.

 I have climbed in St. George for years during the winter months and have always found any south facing walls inviting places to climb.
 However, I froze up in Utah Hills during one winter visit.
 There can be a dramatic difference in temperatures between Utah Hills and Saint George, particularly during the winter.
 If you are climbing anywhere in southwestern Utah during the summer months, you more than likely better get up early and finish your climb early.
 The walls can get brutally hot.
 Solstice Wall

 There are no official facilities although evidence of camping exists.
 Where mining land starts and ends versus BLM land is not definitive, thus I would avoid camping back here.
 There are three campgrounds within the city limits of St. George none of which I have experienced.
-Temple View RV Resort at 975 South Main Street; Settlers RV Park at 1333 East 100 South; St. George Campground at 2100 East Middleton Drive.

 The campground is open all year, no holiday closures.
 There is a limit on your stay of 5 days.
 They have 33 total units, 17 of which are reserved for the big boys (RV’s) with utility hookups.
 The tent sites were $14 in 2005.
 Drinking water is available on site along with vault toilets and even showers.
 The running/hiking/equestrian trail system is pretty cool and as long as you don’t run into the occasional Segway group, the whole park is usually very quiet, particularly during winter months.